Australia

 Daintree

 Drive from Cairns to Daintree.
-Cruise Daintree River past epiphylums, bromeliads, mangroves, and crocodiles.
+Cruise Daintree River past epiphyllums, bromeliads, mangroves, and crocodiles.
 With rain jackets, walk among 1,000-year-old plants of Daintree Rainforest, the oldest rainforest in the world.
 Feed yam slices to wallabies.

 Great Barrier Reef